Editor's Note: This article was updated on May 10, 2025, after new developments.

 “The AR-15 style rifles with the large magazines are the mass murderers’ favorite because you don’t have to reload.
 You just keep firing.
 And they do have canisters that will hold up to as many as a hundred rounds,” said Senate Judiciary Chair Karl Rhoads, explaining the need for the ban.

-But gun rights activists say the ban targets law-abiding gun owners and doesn’t include provisions for hunting rifles.
+But gun rights activists said the ban targets law-abiding gun owners and doesn’t include provisions for hunting rifles.

 “Hawaii’s SB401 — the broadest gun ban in state history — is almost law, “ the Hawaii Firearms Coalition said in a post on social media.
 “Modern hunting rifles and shotguns are targeted — Hawaii hunters will lose many of their tools.”

-Supporters of the bill, though, say it doesn’t quite constitute a ban, as current legally registered rifles will be grandfathered in and can be passed down to family members of the registered owner.
+Supporters of the bill, though, said it doesn’t quite constitute a ban, as current legally registered rifles would be grandfathered in and could be passed down to family members of the registered owner.

 2A advocates pointed out that the public was never allowed to vote on the bill’s new language, and a hearing was never held after the text was changed — something they say was meant to silence residents and prevent dissension.